th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 ..
 The difference to simulation time increases for the master clock, and the slave clocks are periodically synchronized to the master clock's time (so they keep drifting together).

+..
 The master clock's time drifts according to a random walk process, and the slave clocks are periodically synchronized to the master clock's time (so they keep drifting together).
-Note that the drift rate is compensated for after the first two synchronization events. **TODO** which one to include?
+..
+Note that the drift rate is compensated for after the first two synchronization events.

+The master clock drifts according to a random walk process.
+The times of slave clocks is periodically synchronized to the master's.
+At the second time synchronization event at 0.25s, the drift rates of the slave clocks are compensated to be more aligned with the master clock's drift rate.

+.. **TODO** which one to include?
 1. according to the last two events 2. according to the current and previous event

 All such charts have these two large sawtooth patterns at the beginning.
 From now on, we will generally omit these to concentrate on the details of the clock drift after it has been stabilized by time synchronization.